dgoodine/Slogger/README.md

 Naturally, if you want your logger to have customized values (generators, decorators, etc.), you can override the *init* method and provide that information there.

 Creating your logger as a top-level, global variable gives you convenient access to it anywhere in your code.
-And since your *Swift* code defines a module, you a) don't have to worry about name collisions, and b) you can document your categories and allow other modules to modify its behavior, as described above.
+And since your *Swift* code defines a module, you a) don't have to worry about name collisions, and b) can document your categories and allow other modules to modify its behavior, as described above.

 ## Performance
 Here are initial performance figures for logging calls with a release build (as of version 1.0).
 See the *PerformanceTest* class and *SloggerPerformanceIOS* project for details.
 (The performance of *Slogger* for Mac OS X applications should be identical to that of the simulator.)